| BASIS SETS for INTERFACE DESIGN Martin and Friend are

 the direction and content of the Harvard MRSEC to evolve into

+new areas.
 The new seed IRG focuses on understanding the collective

 behavior of active material and biological systems at